Author

 John Cosens Ogden

-John Cosens Ogden (1773–1852) was an American Congregational minister and theologian whose Election Sermon exemplified the evolving religious discourse of the early nineteenth century, particularly regarding the relationship between divine providence and civic responsibility.
-Active during a period of significant theological transition in New England, Ogden contributed to the broader intellectual currents that shaped American Protestant thought in the decades following the Second Great Awakening.
-His sermonic work reflects the concerns of his era regarding the moral foundations of the American republic and the role of religious leadership in public life.
+John Cosens Ogden (1773–1852) was an American Congregational minister and theologian whose *Election Sermon* exemplified the evolving religious discourse of the early nineteenth century, particularly regarding the relationship between divine providence and democratic governance.
+His work contributed to the broader intellectual currents of New England Congregationalism during a period of significant theological debate over Calvinist orthodoxy and the nature of human agency.
+Ogden's sermons and writings reflected the concerns of his era regarding the moral foundations of the American republic and the role of religious institutions in shaping civic virtue.

 Works in the Library